-The "Conchuela" catchment (CN; 37.6 °N, -5.0 °W, Spain) is situated in a fertile area along the old terraces of the River Guadalquivir (Gómez et al. (2014b).
-The drainage area of the catchment is 8.0 ha, and it presents an average elevation of 142 m and a mean slope equal to 9%.
-The climate is classified as Mediterranean with an average annual precipitation of 642 mm, which is mainly concentrated from October to March (about 76% of the precipitation).
+The Conchuela catchment (CN; 37.6° N, 5.0° W, Spain) is situated in a fertile area along the old terraces of the River Guadalquivir (Gómez et al., 2014b).
+The drainage area of the catchment is 8.0 ha and it presents an average elevation of 142 m and a mean slope equal to 9 %.
+The climate is classified as Mediterranean with an average annual precipitation of 642 mm, which mainly occurs between October and March (about 76% of the precipitation).
 The average annual temperature is 17.5 °C. The maximum daily mean temperature is usually recorded in July (27.8 °C) while the minimum is generally observed in January (8.1 °C).
 The soil is a Vertisol, according to the FAO classification (FAO, 2006).
-It is a deep soil, very plastic when wet, but when dry, the presence of cracks induces high infiltration rates.
-The predominant soil texture is clay-loam (Table 1).
-The olive trees were planted in 1993 with $6 \times 7$ m tree spacing.
-The mean olive yield in the catchment is 8000 kg·ha-1 During the study period, the farmer allowed the growth of grass spontaneous cover in the lanes from the end of winter until April.
-Herbicide (glyphosate and oxifluorfen) treatments were applied to control their growth in the tree line from March to September (Table 2).
-Occasionally surface tillage was made at selected locations within the catchment to cover rills and small gullies obstructing machinery traffic within the orchard.
+It is a deep soil, very plastic when wet but, when dry, the presence of cracks induces high infiltration rates.
+The predominant soil texture is clay loam (Table 1).
+The olive trees were planted in 1993 with 6×7 m tree spacing.
+The mean olive yield in the catchment is 8000 kg ha^{-1} .
+During the study period, the farmer allowed for the growth of spontaneous grass cover in the lanes, from the end of winter until April.
+Herbicide (glyphosate and oxyfluorfen) treatments were applied to control their growth in the tree line from March to September (Table 2).
+Occasionally, surface tillage was made at selected locations within the catchment to cover rills and small gullies obstructing machinery traffic within the orchard.
 Mowing in the tree lane was performed in areas of excessive grass cover from late winter to early spring.
-Harvesting is semimechanized using tree-vibrators from late autumn to mid-winter, depending on weather conditions and when the fruit ripens (Gómez et al., 2014b; Table 2).
+Harvesting is semimechanized using tree vibrators from late autumn to midwinter, depending on weather conditions and when the fruit ripens (Gómez et al., 2014b; Table 2).

-The "Puente Genil" catchment (PG; 37.4 °N, -4.8 °W) represented a marginal olive orchard with a very low production.
+The Puente Genil catchment (PG; 37.4° N, 4.8° W) represents a marginal olive orchard with a very low production.
 Management operations are kept to a minimum in order to reduce costs.
-It is located in an area with a long tradition of olive cropping in the upper reaches of the Guadalquivir Valley (Taguas et al. 2013).
+It is located in an area with a long tradition of olive cropping in the upper reaches of the Guadalquivir Valley (Taguas et al., 2013).
 The catchment has a drainage area of 6.1 ha and the mean elevation is 239 m.
-The average slope is equal to 15 %.
-As for the climate type, the catchment is located in a Mediterranean area with a mean annual precipitation is of 400 mm.
-The average temperature in the hottest month (July) is 26.5 °C, while in the coldest month (January) it is 8.4 °C. The main soil category of the catchment is Cambisol (FAO classification; FAO, 2006) with sandy-loam texture (Table 1 and 3).
-Calcic parental material is located at different points of the catchment with a very shallow soil, mainly on the Western hillslope (Fig. 1b).
-In contrast, on the Eastern hillslope, soil depth is more than 3 m.
+The average slope is equal to 15%.
+As for the climate type, the catchment is located in a Mediterranean area with a mean annual precipitation of 400 mm.
+The average temperature in the hottest month (July) is 26.5 °C, while in the coldest month (January) it is 8.4 °C. The main soil category of the catchment is Cambisol (FAO classification; FAO, 2006) with sandy loam texture (Tables 1 and 3).
+Calcic parental material is located at different points of the catchment with a very shallow soil, mainly on the western hillslope (Fig. 1b).
+In contrast, on the eastern hillslope, soil depth is more than 3 m.
 The areas closer to the catchment outlet are old terraces with abundant coarse calcarean material.
-The mean olive yield is 1300 kg·ha-1.
+The mean olive yield is 1300 kg ha^{-1} .
 The olive trees' age is 17 years.
-They were planted on a 7 m $\times$ 7 m grid.
+They were planted on a $7 \text{ m} \times 7 \text{ m}$ grid.
 No-tillage with spontaneous grass cover growing from winter to spring was the management type corresponding with the first few years.
 Spontaneous grass is removed once (only in spring) or twice a year (September or October and March, April or May), mechanically or using phytosanitary products under the canopies (or combining both; see also Taguas et al., 2013).
 The details of the management applied during the study period are summarized in Table 2.

-2.2.
-Spontaneous grass cover sampling
+2.2 Spontaneous grass cover sampling